nickstanley574/nickstanley574.github.io/_posts/2023-05-01-dont-trust-your-clipboard.md

 </div>

-The examples above are not inherently harmful, but they lead individuals trust the copy button as a means of transferring commands from a website to a terminal.
+The examples above are not inherently harmful, but they lead individuals to trust the copy button as a means of transferring commands from a website to a terminal.
 What's overlooked is that you are at the mercy of the website's code.
 Let's consider a scenario where we visit a blog post written by someone with malicious intent.

 <link rel="stylesheet" href="{{ page.asset }}/totallysafeandhelpful.css">